Help Me With Math Homework

 • Task: Have the student read the problem aloud and explain, in their own words, what they think it’s asking.

 • Goal: Identify vocabulary gaps, misread instructions, or fundamental misconceptions.
-For example, a problem asking for the "area" of a shape might be approached as a perimeter problem if the terms are confused.
+Here's one way to look at it: a problem asking for the "area" of a shape might be approached as a perimeter problem if the terms are confused.

 • Helper Action: Ask clarifying questions: "What does 'simplify' mean here?"
 "What are we trying to find?"
 Do not correct yet; just listen.